matthiask/django-user-payments/docs/payments.rst

         # .. further processing and response generation

-At the time the user wants to pay the costs that have run up, you create a pending payment and hand the payment off to a set of moochers:
+At the time the user wants to pay the costs that have run up you create a pending payment and maybe process it using a moocher.

+.. admonition:: A quick introduction to moochers

+   Moochers (provided by `django-mooch
+   <https://github.com/matthiask/django-mooch>`_) take a request and a
+   payment instance, show a form or a button, and handle interaction with and responses from payment service providers.
+They allow processing individual payments one at a time.

+   django-user-payments' ``Payment`` model extends the abstract ``mooch.Payment`` so that moochers may be readily used.

+The first view below, ``pay`` creates the pending payment and redirects the user to the next step. ``pay_payment`` fetches the pending payment from the database and allows selecting a payment method.
+Further processing is the responsibility of the selected moocher.

 .. code-block:: python